jaydenkenny/dinoplasty/README.md

 *Thing 2
 *Nonsense

-## Add promote/fave button

-## Add buttons to move a dinosaur up and down the list
+## Day 4 HW
+## Fix issue with dino.id values which sometimes results in removing the wrong dinosaur from the array and thus from localStorage

+## Add another field to the form, and make sure that data also persists across page loads
+##Make it look nice

-## Persist the dinosaur data using `window.localStorage...the dinosaurs should stay in the list even when the page is refreshed
+##Edit the ames of dinsaurs that already in the list (and make sure the changes persist across page loads)